pcgsgroup/dotnet-script-utilities/README.md

 # xtrabackups3.csx

-Script to automate the creation of mysql / percona / mariadb backups with xtrabackup and upload them to an Amazon S3 compatible service.
+Script to automate the creation of mysql / percona / mariadb backups with xtrabackup and upload them to an Amazon S3 compatible service

 Requirements: